deeheber/danielle-heberling-dot-xyz/content/blog/works-on-my-computer/index.md

 ## Scenario #2: Working on a non-serverless first team

 Some companies use more traditional infrastructure such as EC2 instances and RDS.
-Running a local version of the Node.js server against a local Postgres database is great for fast, iterative development and works well most of the time.
+Running a local version of a Node.js server against a local Postgres database is great for fast, iterative development and works well most of the time.

 Where this falls apart is when integrating another AWS service such as S3.
 I've seen software developers who do not have much cloud experience, but are great at writing code do the following: